EventideSystems/tool_for_systemic_change/README.md

 We'd also like to thank [AppSignal](https://www.appsignal.com/) for providing monitoring and error tracking services.

-And naturally we appreciate the support from our users.
-Without your feedback we'd
+And naturally we appreciate our users, without whose support and feedback this project would not exist.

 So, thank you everyone!